Henri Estienne (elder): Life

-Henri Estienne was born in Paris in 1460 or 1470;.
+Henri Estienne was born in Paris in 1460 or 1470.
 Estienne married Guyonne Viart and became the director of the Higman press in 1502, which her deceased husband Jean Higman owned.
 He likely began printing in between 1502 and 1503, and Estienne's first work was a Latin translation of Aristotle's Ethics in 1503 or 1504.
 However, Estienne's works were primarily theological or scientific.
 He printed the Abrégé de l'Arithmétique of Boethius in 1503.

-The Estienne printing studio was established on rue de l'ecole de Droit, where Estienne was printer-bookseller for the University of Paris.
+The Estienne printing studio was established on rue de l'école de Droit, where Estienne was printer-bookseller for the University of Paris.
 Estienne's printmark was of the old arms of the University, a shield charged with three Fleurs de Lis, with a hand emerging from a cloud and holding a closed book with the motto was: Plus olei quam vini ("more oil than wine,").
 One of Estienne's frequent authors was Jacques Lefèvre d'Étaples; Estienne published his Psalterium quintuplex in 1509, his commentaries on Psalms in 1507, and commentaries on the Epistles of Paul in 1512.
 Moreover, these works represented one of the first instances in which the Bible was studied philologically.
 In addition to Estienne's collaboration with Lefèvre d'Étaples, Estienne had connections with Guillaume Budé and Guillaume Briçonnet.
 Beatus Rhenanus served as one of Estienne's proofreaders.
 Estienne took great care to avoid printing errors in his work.
 If any mistake occurred, he would use errata sheets to correct the error and may have been the first printer to do so.
 Additionally, Estienne usually indicated on his prints that they were for sale at his printing press, a practice not often followed by his son Robert Estienne.

 Estienne's typography became increasingly more sophisticated by the late 1510s, more similar to the books Simon de Colines would print after Estienne's death.
 Estienne died in 1520.
 By 1520, de Colines was probably his personal assistant and therefore replaced Estienne as print director.
 Scholars suspect that de Colines's instant proficiency as print director of the Estienne's business suggests that he was involved with the Estienne print shop.
 However, there is no evidence to suggest he had ties to the shop until he assumed control of it in 1520.
 Along with de Colines, Estienne helped to move the printing type style from gothic to roman.
 Philippe Renouard attributed the Estienne print shop with publishing over 1590 editions (an average of nine per year) from 1502 to 1664.